 New for fall 2020: Students enrolled in an entirely remote online program during the fall 2020 semester will not be billed for the RISD's annual student health insurance policy.
 Upon arriving on campus, students will then be enrolled in and billed for the policy.
 Students who have comparable coverage through another US-based carrier and who do not wish to enroll in the United Healthcare policy will receive waiver information at that time.
 More information will be distributed to students closer to arrival on campus.

 If health insurance coverage is lost due to a qualifying event and enrollment is now necessary, please contact University Health Plans at 800 437-6448.
 For questions regarding the insurance coverage, or to complete the online waiver, please visit the University Health Plans website.

 Given the current cost of education, we are concerned for the students who suffer serious illnesses or accidents requiring them to leave RISD before the semester is completed.
 In many instances it means not only the loss of time invested in studies, but also the loss of the semester’s costs.

 We are pleased to advise you of an insurance program, the Tuition Protection Plan, which will minimize the financial portion of the loss.
 This optional insurance plan provided by GradGuard and Allianz Global Assistance provides coverage for tuition, fees and on-campus room and board charges.
 This plan significantly extends and enhances RISD’s published refund policy.

-For additional details on the policy, please visit gradguard.com/tuition/risd.
-To enroll in the Tuition Protection Plan, please complete the enrollment at risd.afford.com prior to the first day of classes.
+For additional details on the policy, please visit the GradGuard website's RISD page.
+To enroll in the Tuition Protection Plan, please complete enrollment via RISD's Student Account Center website prior to the first day of classes.

 Withdrawals + leaves of absence

-Full-time students who withdraw or take a leave from RISD after the semester begins are charged a portion of tuition, room and board as follows:
+Full-time students who withdraw or take a leave from RISD after the fall or spring semester begins are charged a portion of tuition, room and board as follows: